-Applicants shall be awarded 25 points by WVDED for demonstrating a track record of Fair Labor Practice compliance.
+Applicants shall be awarded 25 points by WVDED for demonstrating a track record of and plans for future compliance with Fair Labor Practices.

 Applicants without a demonstrated track record of Fair Labor Practice compliance shall be awarded up to the full 25 points based on WVDED's determination of the strength of their Fair Labor Practice compliance plan.